MrAliTheGreat/BlockadeCommunication/RealTimeStreaming/README.md

 ## Structure

-run `./audio.sh` to have a normal real-time call. run `./video.sh` to have a real-time video call.
+- Run `./audio.sh` to have a normal real-time call.
+- Run `./video.sh` to have a real-time video call.

 Fill username, peername and server ip in each file according to your case.